Three Main Parts of the Field of Finance

 Like other parts of the natural sciences, there are numerous theories and models in finance that explain how the world functions.
 A major portion of the science deals with interest rates, money, fiscal, and credit risks.
 Interest rates are one of the key drivers of financial markets since they affect both creditors and borrowers.
 The science also considers the role that banks and other lending institutions play in the processes of creating money and managing it.
 One branch of study focuses on how to prevent market failure through proper money management.

 Businesses rely on finance to manage their operations and create business opportunities.
 They use financial services to get low-risk investments, secure long-term funding, create working capital, and find other uses for funds.
+This can be further explored in the smart money blog.
 Those in financial management may work at banks, investment firms, or finance companies.
 Financial services include insurance, public finance, investment banking, merchant financing, and commercial real estate finance.

 There are many aspects of finance that have direct applications in current financial affairs.
 Some examples of these areas are: asset allocation, consumption, financing, portfolio management, financial risk, monetary policy, and financialization.
 All of these face problems when the prevailing interest rates are not favorable.
 In addition, interest rates that are too high can reduce the value of the assets and decrease investment opportunities.